 |Transparant||Use your background-color|

 I added some rectangle shapes on the background to distinguish the different examples.
 Next, I added the metrics inside the donut for the exact reference.
 The easiest way to do this is connecting to the other sheet (‘Data’) in the Spreadsheet.
 The upper metric is ‘Actual’.
-The percentage below that is a very simple formula:
+The percentage below is a very simple formula:

 Actual / Target

+If all went according to plan you could have ended up with something like the image below.
 I hope you found this article helpful and maybe even a little inspirational.
 Below you can find the links to the Spreadsheet and the Data Studio report.

 Thanks for reading.
 If you have any questions, feel free to leave a comment.
 See ya!